 - Gum Problems: Grapefruits help reduce gum bleeding, increase plasma vitamin C levels and help to prevent and treat periodontal diseases.

-- Respiratory Problems: Vitamin C in grapefruits reduces wheezing symptoms in children and aids in treating asthma, chronic cough, shortness of breath and even runny nose.
+- Respiratory Problems: Vitamin C in grapefruits reduces wheezing symptoms in children and aids in treating

 The only known side effect, though a lethal one, is the fruit’s impact when taken with some commonly used cancer, heart, cholesterol and painkilling drugs.